blankqwq/asus-fl5900u-hackintosh/README.md

 | Screen Resolution | 1920 x 1080                                                  |
 | Others            | 1x Card Reader, 1x WebCam, 1x VGA Port, 1x HDMI, 1x Combo Audio Jack, 1x USB 2.0, 1x USB 3.0 Type A, 1x USB 3.0 Type C, 1x Optical Drive |

-For more details about my laptop, please see `laptop-config-list.txt` file in this repo.

-Intel network (config-intel.plist)
-Bcm (config.plist)
-## Warning
-My English isn's good,so I will completely use Chinese in some advance settings and supports.
-Default language in recovery has changed to English,clean NVRAM to let it work!

 ## What Works

 ✅ Intel HD 620